cisagov/ScubaGear/baselines/exo.md

 now Microsoft Purview Audit (Premium), adds additional event types to the Unified Audit Log.

-Audit logging is managed from the Microsoft Purview compliance center.
+Audit logging is managed from the Microsoft Purview compliance portal.
 For implementation guidance for configuring audit logging, see the following section of the CISA M365 Security Configuration Baseline for Defender for Office 365.